Advertising: Score hair cream CSP

 7) How might you apply feminist theory to the Score hair cream advert - such as van Zoonen, bell hooks or Judith Butler?

-Zoonen’s feminist theory argues that gender representations are constructed within specific cultural contexts.
-The Score advert reflects the patriarchal values of the 1960s by depicting women as passive sexual objects. bell hooks’ intersectional theory could critique the advert for reinforcing a “white supremacist capitalist patriarchy”, where the white male dominates both women and the exoticised environment.
-Meanwhile, Judith Butler’s theory of gender performativity suggests that both the man and the women are performing socially constructed gender roles, reinforcing the binary stereotypes of masculine dominance and feminine submission.
+It reflects the patriarchal values of the 1960s by depicting women as passive sexual objects. bell hooks’ intersectional theory could critique the advert for reinforcing a “white supremacist capitalist patriarchy”,.
+Meanwhile, Judith Butler’s theory of gender performatative suggesting that both the man and the women are performing socially constructed gender roles, reinforcing the binary stereotypes of masculine dominance and feminine submission.

 8) How could David Gauntlett's theory regarding gender identity be applied to the Score hair cream advert?

 Gauntlett argues that media representations help audiences construct their own identities.
-The Score advert provides a clear model of idealised masculinity, presenting the male figure as confident, dominant and sexually successful.
+The Score advert presents the male figure as confident, dominant and sexually successful.
 Male audiences may use these representations as symbolic resources when shaping their own gender identities.
 However, this also reinforces narrow expectations of masculinity based on power and sexual conquest, limiting alternative representations of male identity.

 9) What representation of sexuality can be found in the advert and why might this link to the 1967 decriminalisation of homosexuality (historical and cultural context)?